 We’ve just stepped off our intercontinental 10-hour flight, when the humid hot air hits us right in the face.
 It’s 5 o’clock a.m., welcome to Bangkok.

-In the month of March 2018 we took off for a 3-month trip to South-East Asia and Bangkok was our gateway to Thailand, the first country on the list.
+In the month of March 2018 we took off for a 3-month trip to South-East Asia and Bangkok was our gateway to Thailand, the first country on the list, in which we stayed for a whole month.
 We had only planned 2 full days in Bangkok before flying to the Southern islands and we soon realised that we had to hurry up if we wanted to properly visit the city.
 Luckily enough, at the end of our whole trip, we got to spend a couple of days in Bangkok before leaving for Europe and we had the opportunity to better see and experience this beautiful city.

 Many surprises await those who are able to patiently navigate the chaos of Asian capitals: Bangkok offers monuments filled with precious stones, temples with huge Buddha statues, enormous markets where you can stock on Thai food and taste local delicacies.
 But this city is also much more than that.
 Besides its ancient city centre with beautiful monuments and little streets filled with market stands, the modern side of Bangkok aims at conquering heights with gigantic skyscrapers, huge shopping centres and blinding neon lights.
 The new and the old sides of Bangkok have one thing in common: traffic, a must in the city where scooters and tuk-tuks drive in all directions, dodging the cars waiting in front of red traffic lights.